Laszarus/dsi-unsupervised-case-study-/README.md

 ## The Data

 There are two data sets you can choose to work from, one about UFO sightings and the other about bigfoot sightings.
+They are both large files, though there are subsets (the first 100 records) of both datasets in the `data` folder.

 ### UFO Sightings